ElpidaPer/DimoAth/README.md

-# This is a repository for a demo site called Dimos of Athens created for an AEUB project for educational reasons only
+# This is a repository for a demo site called Dimos Athinaion created for an AEUB project for educational reasons only